oren/reckoner/readme.md

 # Reckoner
 This is a continuation of my personal work from [here](http://blog.thefrontiergroup.com.au/2015/05/blockchain-analytics-with-cayley-db/).
-This project will parse the entire blockchain into a graph database, in this case [dgraph](dgraph.io).
+This project will parse the entire blockchain into a [Cayley](cayley.io), a graph database.

 ## Installation